Are you prepared to enroll in this graduate course?

 What's Next?

-When taken for credit, Critical Analysis of Music Production Techniques can be applied towards these associated programs:
+When taken for credit, Critical Analysis of Music Production Techniques can be applied towards the completion of these related programs:

 Questions?